MelbourneHighSchoolRobotics/ev3sim/README.md

 ## Contributing

-To contribute to ev3sim, check the contributing page of the docs: https://ev3sim.mhscsr.club/contributing
+To contribute to ev3sim, see the contributing page of the docs: https://ev3sim.mhscsr.club/contributing

 ## Contributors ✨